Louis-Joseph Papineau: Childhood and education

 Papineau was described as an energetic child.
 He first studied in Montreal, at the Collège Saint-Raphaël from 1796 onwards, then at the Petit Séminaire de Québec, from 1802 to 1804.
 His arrival at the Petit Séminaire de Québec was highly anticipated, and his reputation preceding him.
 Upon graduation, he began an apprenticeship under his father with the goal of becoming a blacksmith, but this was quickly abandoned when the young Papineau turned to law, joining his cousin Denis-Benjamin Viger.
 Viger "was for a time the assembly's agent in London and became one of Papineau's prominent supporters and close friends, but after the rebellion, he was to follow Lafontaine."

 Papineau's later childhood was mainly spent on the seigniory of la Petite Nation, located on the Ottawa river, which was purchased by his father in 1801 from the Quebec Seminary.
 During his time spent at the seigniory of La Petite-Nation, Papineau was sent to study at the College Saint-Raphaël in Montreal, where he rebelled and was forced to leave college.
 He was then sent to study at the Petit Seminaire de Québec, where he completed his secondary studies.
+Jérôme Demers was among his teachers.

 In 1808 Papineau was elected member of parliament for Kent (now Chambly, Quebec) before being admitted to the Bar of Lower Canada in 1810.
 Later, he served as a militia officer in the War of 1812.

 In 1822, he was sent to London with John Neilson to present a petition of 60,000 signatures against the Union project.
 While in the United Kingdom, he was replaced by Joseph-Rémi Vallières de Saint-Réal as Speaker.

 In 1826, he was chosen leader of the Patriotes, a reformed and more radical Parti Canadien.
 In 1831, he sponsored a law which granted full equivalent political rights to Jews, 27 years before anywhere else in the British Empire.
 The events that led to Jews receiving full citizenship rights in Lower Canada in advance of other nations or territories in the British Dominion were due to the involvement of one Ezekiel Hart, a Jew who had proved his dedication to the burgeoning Canadian identity by raising money to support troops in Lower Canada to help in defence against United States invasion from the south.

-Louis-Joseph was part of the committee that wrote the Ninety-Two Resolutions passed by the Legislative Assembly on February 21, 1834.
+Papineau was part of the committee that wrote the Ninety-Two Resolutions passed by the Legislative Assembly on February 21, 1834.
 The resolutions called for an elected Legislative Council and an Executive Council responsible before the house of the people's representatives.